urcsc170/2018-spring-csc170/lab03-content-prep/instructions.md

 -   Download and prepare *at least* two images from your Wikipedia page(s)

-    -   The images must be smaller than about 250px wide
+    -   The images must be between about 200 and  350 piexel wide

     -   Most likely, the images will be larger than 250px.
 If so you must use image editing software to make it so resize them
         *Just about any photo editing software will do.
 You can use Photoshop which is installed on the University computers but that'd be overkill.
 On Windows machines, try Paint.
 On Macs, try Preview.*

-    -   Rename the image files as needed to make them simple, e.g. cat.jpg
+    -   Rename the image files as needed to make them simple, e.g. shakespeare.jpg

 ## 3: Upload your work